*1:5: The word translated “overcome” (κατέλαβεν) can also be translated “comprehended.” It refers to getting a grip on an enemy to defeat him.

 4. If you read the book of prophet Daniel, it has several prophecies which included the 4 empires that arises after Daniel — the Babylonians, the Medes, the Persians, and the Greeks.
 All these prophecies took place in history.
 There are still prophecy in Daniel 12 that is again prophesized in the book of Revelation that has yet to take place.
 If you trace the happenings in today’s context, you will find many of the prophecies being fulfilled in this present days.

 5. Above all, God is a living God.
-If you simply turn to Jesus and ask Him to show to you that He is real, He will do it.
-I have done that more than 30 years ago–I told God, show me that you are real in these 2 weeks.
+If you would simply turn to Jesus and ask Him to show to you that He is real, He will do it.
+I have done that 40 years ago–I told God, show me that you are real in the next 2 weeks.
 And a few days later, while waiting at the bus stop, a flock of birds flew in front of me.
 One of the bird did not land properly and injured his wings and could not fly.
 At that very moment, I remembered the scripture in Matthew 10:29 where Jesus said “What is the price of two sparrows—one copper coin?
 But not a single sparrow can fall to the ground without your Father knowing it.”

 Jesus is real.
 If you search for Him, you will find Him.
 He loves you.
 You can talk to Him, you can ask Him to show you and He will.